 - 4. Replace the high tension coil wire and spark plugs. - 5.
-Drain the gasoline from the carburetor bowl by removing the carburetor anti-diesel solenoid. - 6.
-Replace the carburetor drain plug.
+Drain the gasoline from the carburetor.

 - 7B.
-Gasoline and LPG powered machines: To store the machine for more than 90 days to 6 months: - 1.
+To store the machine for more than 90 days: - 1.
 Remove the spark plugs. - 2.
-Pour 3 oz (90 cc) of clean engine oil into each spark plug hole. - Remove the ignition coil high tension wire.
+Pour 3 oz (90 cc) of clean engine oil into each spark plug hole. - 3.
+Remove the ignition coil high tension wire.
 Operate the engine starter for at least a dozen revolutions.
 This distributes the oil over the cylinder walls.